Financial-Times/ft-origami/docs/component-types/web-services.md

 An Orgami web service must declare itself to be Origami compliant and make itself discoverable:

 * The web service's code must be stored on a VCS server known to the Origami registry
+* The component must contain a `README.md` file in the root directory, containing documentation for (or links to documentation for)
 * The component must contain a `.origamiconfig` file in the root directory of the repo, containing a JSON object with properties `origamiType` set to `service`, `origamiVersion` set to `1.0` (as a string), and `serviceUrl` set to the URL at which the live service is hosted.

 An example `.origamiconfig` file is shown below: